-(5) The provisions of paragraph (3) do not preclude any claim to compensation for damage in excess of the amount referred to therein.
-In such a case, the court may consider the absence of intent or gross negligence by the person that infringed the copyright, print rights, or neighboring rights, in fixing the amount of compensation for the damage.
+- (3) The copyright owner or owner of neighboring rights may fix the amount of damages incurred as being equivalent to the amount of money that the owner should have received in connection with the exercise of the copyright or neighboring right, and may claim compensation therefor against a person that, intentionally or due to negligence, infringes the owner's copyright or neighboring right. - (4) The provisions of the preceding paragraph do not preclude any claim to compensation for damage in excess of the amount referred to therein.
+In such a case, the court may consider the absence of intent or gross negligence by the person that infringed the copyright or neighboring rights, in fixing the amount of compensation for the damage.

-(Duty to Clarify Specific Circumstances)
+(Duty to clarify specific circumstances)